e-krebs/smarter-coffee-api/README.md

 Methods: a string passed as the only parameter.
 - "reset" - resets the machine to default settings.
 Useful to test with and saves your beans.
 - "brew" - Starts brewing with current settings.
 It'll respond with success, or the appropriate error message.
+- "cups [1..12]" - Sets the cup to whatever you asked.
+It'll respond with success, or the appropriate error message.
+You then have to call "brew".

 Response:
 JSON - { code:String, success:Boolean, message:String }